 Color grading is a fundamental part of the post-production process in filmmaking.
 Editors create LUTs to save a specific color scheme as a template for later use.

-In this article, you will learn more about using LUTs and transforming your footage from dull to memorable.
+This article will teach you more about using LUTs and transforming your footage from dull to memorable.

 - What is LUT?